revoxhere/duino-coin/Resources/README_TRANSLATIONS/README_de_DE.md

 <br/>
 Duino-Coin Status-Seite: [https://status.duinocoin.com](https://status.duinocoin.com)

 <h5>Translated version of this document!
-There is no guarantee for this tranlation to be 100% accurate.</h5>
+There is no guarantee for this translation to be 100% accurate.</h5>